BabyTravel UK Logo BabyTravel UK

 TAP charges 10% of the adult fare for a lap infant.
 Minimum age is 8 days.
 Bassinets are available free of charge on A330 and A321LR routes — up to 11 kg and 12 months, pre-booking essential.
 Your nappy bag must fit within your adult carry-on allowance.
 Car seats are permitted in the cabin with a booked seat, but must come from TAP's approved list.
 TAP is a solid option for long-haul trips via Lisbon where bassinet availability matters.

-Policies change: The information below was verified in April 2026.
+Policies change: The information below was reviewed in July 2026.
 TAP's infant policies, particularly bassinet availability and approved car seat lists, can change — always verify on TAP's official website before booking.

 Infant lap seat policy and fees